 - Transfer assets into a new business to avoid paying creditors

 - Make preferential payments to friends, family and other connected creditors

 As a result, the terms of most disqualifications now range from 5 to 10 years.
 This includes offences such as:

 - 'Losing' the company's accounts

 - Failure to return deposits paid by online customers.

-Directors who admit misfeasance can avoid court proceedings by disqualifying themselves voluntary with a Director Disqualification Undertaking (DDU).
-The courts and Insolvency Service want to avoid unnecessary spending and will consider reducing the length of a ban in exchange for a DDU.
-Moreover, the costs for an investigation cannot be recovered from a director whose DDU was accepted before court proceedings begin.
-Subsequently, to avoid court costs, many directors facing Disqualification Proceedings offer an undertaking at the earliest opportunity.
+Directors who voluntarily admit misfeasance can avoid court proceedings a Disqualification Undertaking.
+The courts and Insolvency Service want to avoid unnecessary spending, and will consider reducing the length of a ban in exchange for a Disqualification Undertaking.
+Moreover, the costs for an investigation cannot be recovered from a director whose undertaking was accepted before court proceedings start.
+Subsequently, to avoid court costs, many directors facing disqualification offer an undertaking at the earliest opportunity.

 Director disqualification proceedings are very serious and you will need expert assistance and support.
 I&L can prepare, guide, and advise directors how to protect themselves against adverse measures.
 Call 020 7504 1300 now for free and confidential advice…